 Are there any additional costs that are not included in your pricing calculators?

 Our pricing calculators detail all options available for your document printing, so you know exactly how much your printing job will cost.
-The only item that is estimated is UPS charges, which we bill at our cost.
+The only item that is estimated is expedited UPS shipping, which we bill at our cost.
 We do not add additional handling charges or other charges.
+Orders over $199 receive free ground UPS shipping, as long as the package is being shipped in the contiguous United States.

 The largest finished size we can print for perfect bound and saddle stitched documents is 8½ x 11.
 For wire-o and plastic coil bound documents, we can print up to 11 x 17 finished sizes.
 If your document is over 8½ x 11, contact us at 1-877-XPRESS-9 (1-877-977-3779) or [email protected] for a custom quote.